Last Updated on August 6, 2020

 According to the Journal of Translational Medicine, Ginseng has been proved to have anti-inflammatory effects.
 This may be attributed to the fact that it contains ginsenocides which help the body fight inflammation and also help the way that Ginseng interacts with the body.

-Ginseng seems to have some properties that reduce the risk of getting cancer.
-Although not supported by any conclusive research, there has been evidence to show that some Asian communities that take Ginseng on a regular basis seem to have very low incidences of some cancers.
-Some researchers at the Vanderbilt-Ingram Cancer Center say that breast cancer patients tend to have a better quality of life if they regularly take Ginseng after they are diagnosed and also during treatment.
+Although not supported by any conclusive research, there has been evidence to show that some Asian communities that take Ginseng on a regular basis seem to have very low incidences of certain diseases.
+Some researchers at the Vanderbilt-Ingram Cancer Center say that some severely ill patients tend to have a better quality of life if they regularly take Ginseng after they are diagnosed and also during treatment.